grnet/synnefo/snf-app/docs/index.rst

 ***************

-Please see the configuration section of :ref:`snf-webproject <snf-webproject>` on how to serve :ref:`snf-asterias-app <snf-asterias-app>` as part of a Django project.
+Please see the configuration section of :ref:`snf-webproject <snf-webproject>` on how to serve :ref:`snf-cyclades-app <snf-cyclades-app>` as part of a Django project.

 snf-dispatcher